Let’s get straight into it…

 The piece of ply in front of the caddy are templates so kids don’t have to measure out where the nails are going.
 It saves a bit of time.

-If you are wondering what types of woodworking projects you can do with your child(s) then you probably have stuff scattered all over your backyard (like I do).
+If you are wondering about easy wood projects for kids, then you probably have stuff scattered all over your backyard (like I do).
 Balls, soccer goals, buckets, bats, etc.

 So why not do two things at once and make a storage crate.
 I don’t have plans for this yet (but I will soon so check back) but i’m sure you can find some online somewhere depending on what you have access to.